8 Tips for Successful Program Management

 Involvement of the program management office / program office in the processes

-Tip 2: Define the control processes
+Tip 2: Define the Control Processes in Program Management

 Before you can control an extensive program, you need to be capable of simultaneously handling a huge amount of information from individual projects.
 It therefore requires significant effort to prepare for a steering committee meeting.
 You need more preparation time, and everything needs to be better organized than with ‘normal’ projects.